rr/rr/README.md

 ### Running test suites

 In order to test support for multiple Ruby versions and environments, there are multiple test suites, and Rake tasks to run these suites.
-Here is the list of available Rake tasks under Ruby >= 1.9:
+The list of available Rake tasks depends on which version of Ruby you are under, but you can get the full list with:

-    rake spec:rspec_2
-    rake spec:minitest
-    rake spec:test_unit_2

-Here is the list under Ruby 1.8:

-    rake spec:rspec_1
-    rake spec:test_unit_2
-    rake spec:test_unit_1
+    rake -D

-As a shortcut, to run all the available suites under the Ruby version you are on, you can simply say:
+To run all the suites, simply say:

     rake